David-Ernstsson/DavioGrammarQuestPublic/README.md

   - Enables declarative UI design using C# instead of XAML.

 ## Powered by AI 🤖
-This project also benefited from AI tools, including [ChatGPT](https://openai.com/chatgpt) for drafting and refining ideas.
+This project also benefited from AI tools, including [ChatGPT](https://openai.com/chatgpt) for drafting and refining ideas and generating images.

 ## Get in Touch